 Avocado Chocolate Pudding – Blend ripe avocado with cocoa powder, a low-carb sweetener, and a little almond milk for a creamy, rich chocolate pudding.
 It’s packed with healthy fats and fiber for a satisfying, indulgent treat.

 Strawberry-Chia Seed Pudding with Cottage Cheese – Blend fresh strawberries with creamy cottage cheese, a splash of milk, a hint of vanilla extract, and stir in chia seeds for added texture.
-Let it chill in the fridge for at least 2 hours for a thick, delicious pudding that's packed with protein, fiber, and healthy fats.
+Let it chill in the fridge for at least 2 hours for a thick, delicious pudding that’s packed with protein, fiber, and healthy fats.
+For added nutrition and flavor, top it with fresh berries.
 A satisfying treat!

 Cottage Cheese Ice Cream – Yes, you can make ice cream from cottage cheese!
 Blend cottage cheese with frozen berries and a dash of vanilla for a creamy dessert that’s perfect as is, or toss it in the freezer for a high-protein, low-sugar ice cream.